staplesinLA/denoising_DIHARD18/README.md

 3. Effectiveness
 The effectiveness of a sub-module to the final performance speaker diarization is too trivial to analysis.
 However, it's clear that the enhancement based pre-processing is beneficial to VAD performance.
-Users can also tune the default VAD parameters to get a desired trade-off bettwen Miss and False Alarm.
+Users can also tune the default VAD parameters to get a desired trade-off between Miss and False Alarm.